 The Corporate Governance Committee identifies nominees for director by first evaluating the current members of our Board of Directors willing to continue in service.
-Current members with qualifications and skills that are consistent with the Corporate Governance Committee's criteria for Board of Directors service and who are willing to continue in service are considered for re-nomination, balancing the value of continuity of service by existing members of our Board of Directors with that of obtaining a new perspective.
-If any member of our Board of Directors does not wish to continue in service or if our Board of Directors decides not to re-nominate a member for re-election, the Corporate Governance Committee identifies the desired skills and experience of a new nominee in light of the criteria above.
-The Corporate Governance Committee generally polls our Board of

-Directors and members of management for their recommendations.
-The Corporate Governance Committee may also review the composition and qualification of the Boards of Directors of our competitors, and may seek input from industry experts or analysts.
+Current members with qualifications and skills that are consistent with the Corporate Governance Committee's criteria for Board of Directors service and who are willing to continue in service are considered for re-nomination, balancing the value of continuity of service by existing members of our Board of Directors decides not to re-nominate a member for re-election, the Corporate Governance Committee identifies the desired skills and experience of a new nominee in light of the criteria above.
+The Corporate Governance Committee generally polls our Board of Directors and members of our competitors, and may seek input from industry experts or analysts.
 The Corporate Governance Committee reviews the qualifications, experience and background of the candidates.
 Final candidates are interviewed by our independent directors and executive management.
 In making its determinations, the Corporate Governance Committee evaluates each individual in the context of our Board of Directors as a whole, with the objective of assembling a group that can best attain success for the Company and represent stockholder interests through the exercise of sound judgment.
-After review and deliberation of all feedback and data, the Corporate Governance Committee makes its recommendation to our Board of Directors.
-Historically, the Corporate Governance Committee has not relied on third-party search firms to identify Board of Directors candidates.
-The Corporate Governance Committee may in the future choose to do so in those situations where particular qualifications are required or where existing contacts are not sufficient to identify an appropriate candidate.
+After review and deliberation of all feedback and data, the Corporate Governance Committee may in the future choose to do so in those situations where particular qualifications are required or where existing contacts are not sufficient to identify an appropriate candidate.

 The Corporate Governance Committee has not received director candidate recommendations from our stockholders and does not have a formal policy regarding consideration of such recommendations.
 The Corporate Governance Committee believes that it is in the best position to identify, review, evaluate and select qualified candidates for membership on the Company's Board of Directors, based on the established factors considered in evaluating nominees for the Board of Directors.
 However, any recommendations received from stockholders will be evaluated in the same manner that potential nominees suggested by board members, management or other parties are evaluated.
 Stockholders wishing to suggest a candidate for director should write to the Company's corporate secretary.
 In order to be considered, the recommendation for a candidate must include the following written information: (i) the stockholder's name and contact information; (ii) a statement that the writer is a stockholder and is proposing a candidate for consideration by the Corporate Governance Committee; (iii) the name of and contact information for the candidate and a statement that the candidate is willing to be considered and serve as a director, if nominated and elected; (iv) a statement of the candidate 's business and educational experience; (v) information regarding each of the factors listed above, other than that regarding the size and composition of our Board of Directors; (vii) a statement detailing any relationship between the candidate and any customer, supplier or competitor of the Company; (viii) detailed information about any relationship or understanding between the proposing stockholder and candidate; and (ix) a list of three character references, including complete contact information for such references.
-In order to give the committee sufficient time to evaluate and yefore the one year anniversary of the date our proxy statement was mailed to stockholders in connection with the previous year's Annual Meeting of Stockholders.
+In order to give the committee sufficient time to evaluate and excenter devaluate, the recommendation should be received by our corporate secretary at our principal executive offices not later than the 120th calendar day before the one year